jamesgarriss/brendenhoff-thistlefoot/equipment.md

 * No armor
 * 1 signet ring
 * Money pouch
-* Mysterious velvetish pouch from cave near lake in woods
+* Mysterious velvetish pouch - vial of some clear liquid that is preserving a bright green eye

 ## Weapons